CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 HAM Radio Packet
 ----------------
 The HAM radio packet is basically a :ref:`radio packet <RP>` where the 'data to send' field is configured in a specific manner.
-The HAM radio messaging system have two differents command type and seven differents command that can be used.
+The HAM radio messaging system have two different command type and seven different command that can be used.
 Command types are divided into user and administrator commands.
 The user type commands are the commands that can be used from radio amateur users, the admin type commands are the private commands that can be used only from CSUM operators.
 Commands itself are actions that are requested to be executed.
 More information about command types and commands can be found in the tables below.